 I have also used dried orange segments, as I like to put my food dehydrator to multiple uses!
 If you like to dry your own fruit this is a good option.

 But the final buttery and sugary coating on the top of the quark stollen is critical to its characteristic taste.
-So there I do use brown butter or ghee with some powdered sugar.
-You may use plain butter if you wish, but I think that brown butter or ghee are more flavorful.
+So there I do use brown butter with some powdered sugar.
+You may use plain butter if you wish, but I think that brown butter is more flavorful.

 When you eat a piece of stollen, the first thing to hit your palate is that buttery sugary coating that tricks you into a feeling of eating something that is a lot more sugary and buttery than what the item is as a whole.
 Because the coating encompasses a dough that uses much less sugar than other rich cakes.